MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 # Query designer

 The Query designer in Workplace Analytics has a number of different options that help you answer specific business questions and the flexibility to look at the data from multiple perspectives.
-When creating queries, you can do the following:
+You can do the following with queries:

 * Select as many or as few organizational metrics as you need, for a specific population or date range.
 * Customize the metrics included in query results with a broad range of filters and other options.
 * Combine query results from different queries to gain even more in-depth insights.

-The designer includes the following types of queries.
+The designer includes the following.

-* [**Query templates and reports**](#query-templates-and-reports) - You can use predefined query templates and reports that you can use to view and analyze data in Power BI or Workplace Analytics.
+* [**Templates**](#templates) - You can use the available templates to view and analyze data in Power BI.
 These options help you focus your analysis for specific business outcomes, such as to transform meeting culture, enhance organizational resilience, develop effective managers, boost employee engagement, and more.

   ![Predefined templates and reports](../Images/WpA/Tutorials/query-templates.png)

-* [**Custom queries**](#custom-queries) - Select **Get started** in the **Query** section to create a custom query based on the type of organizational data that you want to analyze, such as person, meeting, group-to-group, person-to-group, peer comparison, or network queries.
+* [**Queries**](#queries) - Select **Get started** in the **Query** section to create a custom query based on the type of organizational data that you want to analyze, such as person, meeting, group-to-group, person-to-group, peer comparison, or network queries.
 You can then download the query data results as .csv files or depending on the type of data, visualize it directly in Workplace Analytics.

   ![New query options](../Images/WpA/Tutorials/new-query.png)